History

 Under Michigan law a paroled prisoner is considered to be still serving his sentence.
 MCLA § 791.238 (Stat Ann 1971 Cum Supp § 28.2308) provides in part:

-"A prisoner violating the provisions of his parole and for whose return a warrant has been issued by the assistant director of the bureau of pardons and paroles shall, after the issuance of such warrant, be treated as an escaped prisoner owing service to the state, and shall be liable, when arrested, to serve out the unexpired portion of his maximum imprisonment, and the time from the date of the declared violation to the date of his availability for return to any penal institution under the control of the commission shall not be counted as any part or portion of the time to be served.
+“A prisoner violating the provisions of his parole and for whose return a warrant has been issued by the assistant director of the bureau of pardons and paroles shall, after the issuance of such warrant, be treated as an escaped prisoner owing service to the state, and shall be liable, when arrested, to serve out the unexpired portion of his maximum imprisonment, and the time from the date of the declared violation to the date of his availability for return to any penal institution under the control of the commission shall not he counted as any part or portion of the time to he served.
 (Emphasis added.)

-"A parole granted a prisoner shall be construed simply as a permit to such prisoner to go without *131 the enclosure of the prison, and not as a release, and while so at large he shall be deemed to be still serving out the sentence imposed upon him by the court, and shall be entitled to good time the same as if he were confined in prison."
+“A parole granted a prisoner shall be construed simply as a permit to such prisoner to go without *131 the enclosure of the prison, and not as a release, and while so at large he shall he deemed to he still serving out the sentence imposed upon him by the court, and shall be entitled to good time the same as if he were confined in prison.”

 The foregoing statutes make it clear that the defendant is entitled to credit for the time spent on parole.
 See also Moore v.
-Parole Board (1967), 379 Mich.
-624. However, on the record before us we cannot ascertain how much credit the defendant should be given and a remand is required on this issue.
+Parole Board (1967), 379 Mich 624.
+However, on the record before us we cannot ascertain how much credit the defendant should be given and a remand is required on this issue.
 The defendant was paroled on several occasions and was subsequently reincarcerated because of parole violations.
-Under the statute any time elapsed between the date of the declared violation and the date the defendant became available for return to prison is considered "dead time" and is not to be credited against his sentence.
-Because the record does not show how much "dead time" existed, the cause must be remanded for determination of this issue.
+Under the statute any time elapsed between the date of the declared violation and the date the defendant became available for return to prison is considered “dead time” and is not to be credited against his sentence.
+Because the record does not show how much “dead time” existed, the cause must be remanded for determination of this issue.

 Remanded for further proceedings consistent with this opinion.

-[1] For purposes of decision we are assuming that the right to counsel at these proceedings will be held retroactive.
+For purposes of decision we are assuming that the right to counsel at these proceedings will he held retroactive.
 The Supreme Court of the United States has granted certiorari in Adams v.
-Illinois (1971), 401 U.S. 953 (91 S. Ct.
-981, 28 L. Ed.
-2d 236) to determine the retroactivity of Coleman v.
-Alabama (1970), 399 U.S. 1 (90 S. Ct.
-1999, 26 L. Ed.
-2d 387) which held that a defendant has a right to counsel at a preliminary examination.
+Illinois (1971), 401 US 953 (91 S a 981, 28 L Ed 2d 236) to determine the retroactivity of Coleman v.
+Alabama (1970), 399 US 1 (90 S Ct 1999, 26 L Ed 2d 387) which held that a defendant has a right to counsel at a preliminary examination.